 Starting the trek through farmland, one can explore rivers, valleys, waterfalls, temples, monasteries, and the Himalayas throughout the trail.

 The Short Manaslu trail will bless us with the magnificent view of Mt.
 Manaslu along with Mt.
 Annapurna, which are both the eight-thousand (ers).
-With increasing popularity among the adventure trekkers, the popularity of Manalsu trek is increasing rapidly, this lead locals to operate sufficient numbers of tea houses and lodges in the trail and now for trekkers, there are multiple options to select their overnight camp.
+With increasing popularity among the adventure trekkers, the popularity of the Manalsu trek is increasing rapidly, this leads locals to operate sufficient numbers of tea houses and lodges in the trail and now for trekkers, there are multiple options to select their overnight camp.

 Whatsoever, maybe the condition Discover Altitude can arrange group joining for Short Manaslu Trek upon request.

 Highlights of Short Manaslu Trek: